Dual Diagnosis Treatment Great Falls, MT

 Misfits Llc

-Misfits Llc is a dual diagnosis treatment center in Great Falls, MT that offers treatment services for substance use and mental health disorders that include mood disorders as well as bulimia.
+Misfits Llc is a dual-diagnosis treatment center in Great Falls, MT that offers treatment for drug and alcohol addiction and mental health disorders that include post-traumatic stress disorder as well as paranoid personality disorder.

 Address: 1111 14th Street South, Great Falls, MT 59405 in Cascade County